rantahar/introduction-to-mpi/_episodes/12-profiling.md

 > ~~~
 >{:.source .language-c}
 >
-> You need to declare the region
+> First you need to declare the region as a variable:
 >~~~
 > SCOREP_USER_REGION_DEFINE( region_name );
 >~~~